marlos1415/marlos1415/README.md

 - 👋 Hi, I’m @marlos1415
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in AI, AutoML ...
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on Python Programming
 - 📫 How to reach me at email? marlos1415@gmail.com